musicakc/TechKnowledge/README.md

 * **Data warehousing** : Aggregation of data from multiple sources to make a central repository of information that can be analysed to make informed decisions or for other purposes of data usage by an organisation.

 ## Operating Systems
+* **Concurrency** : Interleaving of processes (think of it as several instruction sequences executing) to give appearance of simultaneous execution
+*Problems*
+- sharing global resources
+- optimal allocation of resources
+- locating programming errors that may be causing issues in sharing said resources.
+*Semaphores & Monitors*
+*Deadlock*
+*Resource Starvation*
+*Race Condition*

+Example: 2 processes `P1` and `P2` execute code at the same time and share a variable `x` that they modify, so only 1 process can access `x` at one time, this code being known as *critical section* and this execution of process one at a time being known as **_mutual exclusion_**

 * **Mutex** :
 * **Condition Variable** :
 * **Threads vs Process** :